 2. Drew Barrymore

 At 13, she was checked into a mental institution and would stay there for 18 months.
 Her mother didn’t visit her often.
-She would become legally separated from her parents and ended up moving into her own apartment at aged 14.
+She would become legally separated from her parents and move into her own apartment at age 14.
 She spent a lot of time in and out of addiction treatment centers and psych hospitals.
 She tried to kill herself and was put back into drug rehab.

 Eventually, she would find her groove and stop using drugs and alcohol for good.
-Her career had suffered greatly and it would take some time before she would build herself up again.
+Her career had suffered, and it would take some time before she would rebuild herself.
 Barrymore started her own production company, Flower Films.
-They would produce their first movie, ‘Never Been Kissed’ and then onto ‘Charlie’s Angels.’
 She has been highly successful ever since and is a mother of two children.
 Barrymore is committed to being a very emotionally available mom who puts her kids first.
-She has stayed sober and focused on the good things in life, showing that recovery from childhood addiction is possible.

 3. Jamie Lee Curtis

 Jamie Lee Curtis had a surgical procedure at 35, which began her addictions.
 She was given prescription painkillers after her surgery.
 This was the beginning of a battle for her.
 She would mix the pills with alcohol, drinking quite heavily at times.
 She was experiencing a feeling of loneliness that she said she would numb with alcohol.